-by Martin Carver, Justin Garner-Lahire, Cecily Spall
+by Martin Carver, Justin Garner-Lahire and Cecily Spall

 Rediscovered by archaeologists in the 1980s, from 1994 to 2007 the site at Portmahomack saw one of the largest research excavations to have taken place in Scotland.
 This richly-illustrated, voluminous book presents the archaeological discoveries made at and around Portmahomack, and considers their significance.

-The Society of Antiquaries of Scotland gratefully acknowledges funding towards the publication of this volume from Historic Environment Scotland.
+|The authors and the Society of Antiquaries of Scotland gratefully acknowledge funding towards the publication of this volume from Historic Environment Scotland.